 You’ve done the hard part.
 You organized your event and people have registered to attend.
 Well done!

-That’s when your event reminder strategy comes in to ensure that as many people will attend your amazing event as possible.
+That’s when your event reminder strategy comes in to ensure that many people attend your amazing event

 In this article, we’ll show you how to kick off a successful event reminder email campaign.